zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: The base ram hit radius area.
 Stakes are always half the size, this will hit all pieces within this radius, capped between 5 and 10, but 50 is max.
 Stakes are half this value.
 Blades are equivalent to this value.
 - Default Value: 5

+## Ram: Vehicles

+### CanHitCharacters
+- Description: allows vehicle rams to hit characters/entities
+- Default Value: True

+### CanHitEnemies
+- Description: allows vehicle rams to hit enemies
+- Default Value: True

+### CanHitFriendly
+- Description: allows vehicle rams to hit friendlies
+- Default Value: True

+### CanDamageSelf
+- Description: allows vehicle rams to be damaged.
+The values set for the damage will be calculated at same time hits are calculated.
+This config does not work yet so it's set to false currently on all releases
+- Default Value: False

+### CanHitEnvironmentOrTerrain
+- Description: allows vehicle rams to hit friendlies
+- Default Value: True

+### HitRadius
+- Description: The base hit radius of vehicle bodies.
+This will also effect self-damage to vehicle based on the radius.
+- Default Value: 5

+## Ram: Prefabs

 ### RamHitInterval
 - Description: Every X seconds, the ram will apply this damage
 - Default Value: 1